sockmaster27/adae/README.md

 Adae is available under an [MIT license](./LICENSE).

-By contributing, you agree that your contributions will be licensed under the projects MIT License.
+By contributing, you agree that your contributions will be licensed under the project's MIT License.